-The Administration Building contains the Staff and Leader's Lounge in addition to the First Aid Room and Camp Administrative Offices.
-The Administration Building is located at the center of camp near the parking lot.
+The administration building contains the staff and leader's lounge in addition to the first aid room and camp administrative offices.
+The administration building is located at the center of camp near the parking lot.
 Leader's Lounge hours will be posted on the door but are generally all day during normal program hours except during staff meals.
-The leader's lounge is equipped with coffee, restrooms, tables for working, and wireless Internet.
-Masks will be required in the Leader's Lounge.
+The leader's lounge is equipped with coffee, restrooms, tables for working, and wireless internet.
+Masks may be required in the leader's lounge, depending on camp policy.